 •Store your clauses in an Excel spreadsheet.
 Assemble them as if they were documents.

 •Typically these are 'low format' clauses (text, but not tables; no bullets or multiple indents).
-Pleading paragraphs, discovery requests, are perfect examples.
+For lawyers, pleading paragraphs and discovery requests are perfect examples.
 Standard descriptive text and billing explanations are good examples in the medical field.

 •Insert any clause from the spreadsheet as if the text were a 'real' Word document.